dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 # ﻿Best Practices: Bulk Importing Flat Files

 This topic describes using our `BULK_IMPORT_HFILE` procedure to import flat files into your Splice Machine database.
-Bulk HFile import yields high performance for larger datasets by pre-splitting your files into Hadoop HFiles; the splitting can be done in three ways: automatic sampling, by key values, and by row, each of which has complexity/performance trade-offs.
+Our Bulk HFile import yields high performance for larger datasets by pre-splitting your files into Hadoop HFiles; the splitting can be done in three ways: automatic sampling, by key values, and by row, each of which has complexity/performance trade-offs.

 When you use Bulk HFile importing, constraint checking is not applied as your data is loaded into your database.
 If you need constraint checking, please use our [standard import procedures](bestpractices_ingest_import.html).
 {: .noteImportant}